xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 cupy._core.core.ndarray
 ```

-Success!
+Success! 🎉 😱 🤯 🥳

-Xarray integrates [decently well](https://cupy-xarray.readthedocs.io/quickstart.html) with CuPy arrays so you should be able to test out analysis pipelines pretty easily.
+Xarray integrates [decently well](https://cupy-xarray.readthedocs.io/quickstart.html) with CuPy arrays so you should be able to test out existing analysis pipelines pretty easily.

 ## Cool demo

-We don't have a cool demo yet but are looking to develop one very soon!
+See above! 😆 We don't have a more extensive analysis demo yet but are looking to develop one very soon!
+The limiting step here is access to capable hardware.

-[Reach out](https://discourse.pangeo.io/tag/machine-learning) if you have ideas.
+Reach out [on the Pangeo discourse forum](https://discourse.pangeo.io/tag/machine-learning) or over at [cupy-xarray](https://github.com/xarray-contrib/cupy-xarray) if you have ideas.
 We would love to hear from you.

 ## Summary